 The UNFCCC is the main international instrument for tackling climate change, including negotiating targets for emissions reductions.
 Important subsidiary agreements are the Kyoto Protocol, which establishes emissions reduction targets and guides emissions trading, and the 2016 Paris agreement, which forms a basis for current national level commitments to emissions reductions.
-Further information, including on the National Determined Contributions, are in Chapter 9 (Climate Change).
+Further information, including on the National Determined Contributions, are in Chapter 10 on climate change.